waynodiablo/Oystercard/boris_bikes/boris_bikes_version_1.md

 => false
 ```

 Our goal is that we can create the necessary classes to support the above functionality.
-Now we don't want to have to test that by hand every time we change anything, so let's start by writing a feature test that will allow us to automatically check that the above is going to work.
-We'll be using RSpec, a handy testing tool in Ruby, but there are many other testing tools such as mini-test, cucumber and others.
+Now we don't want to have to test that by hand every time we change anything.
+It might seem like a trivial amount of effort in this case, but even small projects quickly have a lot of functionality that all might break due to small changes elsewhere in the code base, so to stop us going completely insane chasing bugs back and forth through the system let's start by writing a feature test that will allow us to automatically check that the above is going to work.
+We'll be using RSpec, a handy testing tool in Ruby, but there are many other testing tools such as MiniTest and Cucumber to name a couple of popular alternatives.
 RSpec provides a syntax that while pure Ruby, reads very like English.
+It can also be described as a 'Domain Specific Language' (DSL).
+In this case RSpec is a language specific to the domain of writing tests in an 'expect' style.
 The motivation is to make the tests as readable as possible, in order to make them comprehensible to other developers and ourselves 3 months later when we come back to look at them again.
 The intention is that comprehensibility will lead to good maintainability, since most of the effort developing software comes from maintaining it rather than writing it in the first place.
 When change comes, and it most likely will, we want to be able to simply and quickly comprehend what a test is doing and adapt it as necessary.

 As mentioned before, in this simple system our feature test will also be an 'integration-test' that checks that two objects in our domain (the DockingStation and the Bike) can interact correctly.